 However after some serious campaigning this law was changed and breweries that produced less than 250,000 barrels per year were allowed to sell their produce on site and oh boy are we glad this law was changed, as it has allowed some pretty great craft breweries to grow, expand and share their beer with the people of Minnesota.

-Now with Minneapolis soon to be home to a Radisson RED we thought this would be the perfect opportunity to round up seven of our favorite craft breweries in Minneapolis, so that when you’re visiting you know where to go to get a really great pint of locally produced beer.
+Here are seven of our favorite craft breweries in Minneapolis, so that when you’re visiting you know where to go to get a really great pint of locally produced beer.